 “At the beginning, it was good to use drugs,” he remembers.
 “Then, I started to notice that I had no control, I had lost friends and opportunities.
 I had been expelled from school and my mum was suffering a lot.
 I tried to quit using drugs, but I couldn’t.”

 As his friends abandoned him, he realised he had another place to go where he would be accepted despite his mistakes: the local church.

 “I started to attend the Compassion centre at the church more, to spend my time in a better way.
 When I arrived, they received me with love.
 I never felt rejected by people there.
 They said, ‘Mateo you have come!’ full of happiness.”

 In fact, when the child development centre staff learned that Mateo was struggling with drugs, they doubled their intent to keep him involved.

-“We started to make Mateo feel all our love,” says Ayda Palacios, one staff.
-“We started to involve him in all the activities, to motivate him to attend the [centre] more and spend less time with bad friends.
+“We started to make Mateo feel all our love,” says Ayda, one local worker.
+“We started to involve him in all the activities, to motivate him to attend the centre more and spend less time with bad friends.
 In June 2016, we invited him to a spiritual retreat; and there, God changed his life.”

 “I returned home determined to be different—and I am different.
 For 15 days, my friends offered me to use drugs, but I rejected it.
-After that, they realized that I really had changed and I started to invite them to go church.
-I started to read the Bible, pray, and I got baptised in December.”
+After that, they realised that I really had changed and I started to invite them to go church.
+I started to read the Bible, pray and I got baptised in December.”